 Furthermore, several machines can assist you in lifting your knees to your chest, allowing you to target your obliques more directly than other leg lifts.
 For example, in a twisting leg lift crunch machine, your knees rise and move to one side as your torso falls in the opposite direction.

 Similarly, to shift the focus of leg lifts to the hip flexors, use the same actions you used for leg hip raises but don’t raise your hips.
-For example, in a hanging straight leg-hip raise, you bend your hips to lift your legs into a horizontal position, but you also elevate your hips, pushing your feet up and leaving your legs in a vertical position.
+For example, in a hanging straight leg-hip raise, you bend your hips to lift your legs into a horizontal position, but you also elevate your hips, pushing your feet up and leaving your legs in a vertical place.

 In this exercise, you can target the iliopsoas muscles surrounding your hips and lower back, but it also works other hip flexors and some hip abductors.
 In addition, you can intensify most leg raises by carrying a dumbbell between your feet or wearing ankle weights, just as other bodyweight leg lifts.
 But when performing exercises where your feet elevate directly above your body, avoid using a dumbbell.

 Physical Skills it Improves.

-Leg lifts are a great way to improve the strength and definition of your abs and the control you have over your core muscles.
+Leg lifts are a great way to improve the strength and definition of your abs and your control over your core muscles.
 Changing your leg’s position from bent to straight changes the workout’s focus and targets different abdominal muscles.

 Leg raises are a great way to reduce the risk of back pain, back strain, and back injury while doing other workouts or everyday activities.
 Leg lifts strengthen the lower back while increasing flexibility and strength because they focus on the lower abdominal muscles.

 Various forms of this exercise improve hip flexors’ agility, flexibility, and support.
 Leg lifts also provide increased back support as an abdominal and core exercise.